SpinalHDL/NaxRiscv/src/test/cpp/naxriscv/README.md

---trace-stop-time=INT   : Add a time to which the FST should stop capturng --trace-sporadic=RATIO  : Specify that periodically the FST capture a bit of the wave --trace-ref             : Store the spike execution traces in a file --stats-print           : Print some stats about the CPU execution at the end of the sim --stats-print-all       : Print all the stats possible (including which branches had miss) --stats-start-symbol=SY : Specify at which elf symbol the stats should start capturing --stats-stop-symbol=SYM : Specify at which elf symbol the stats should stop capturing --stats-toggle-symbol=S : Specify at which elf symbol the stats should change its capture state --trace-gem5            : Enable capture of the pipeline timings as a gem5 trace, readable with github konata
+--trace-stop-time=INT   : Add a time to which the FST should stop capturng --trace-sporadic=RATIO  : Specify that periodically the FST capture a bit of the wave --trace-ref             : Store the spike execution traces in a file --spike-debug           : Enable spike debug mode (more verbose traces) --stats-print           : Print some stats about the CPU execution at the end of the sim --stats-print-all       : Print all the stats possible (including which branches had miss) --stats-start-symbol=SY : Specify at which elf symbol the stats should start capturing --stats-stop-symbol=SYM : Specify at which elf symbol the stats should stop capturing --stats-toggle-symbol=S : Specify at which elf symbol the stats should change its capture state --trace-gem5            : Enable capture of the pipeline timings as a gem5 trace, readable with github konata --sim-master            : The simulation will wait a sim-slave to connect and then run until pass/fail --sim-slave             : The simulation will connect to a sim-master and then run behind it
+                          When the sim-master fail, then the sim-slave will run to that point with trace enabled
 ```

 Here is a konata visualisation of the trace produced by --trace-gem5 when running a simple memory copy loop hitting a cache miss on a dual issue pipeline: